haozhetan/haozhetan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello world!
+My name is Haozhe Tan (谭好哲).
+I'm currently a PhD student at ISEM, National University of Singapore.
+I will update my newest info as soon as possible.
+Hope I can do more interesting research about Mixed Integer Programming (MIP) in the near future.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.